 In other words, you're usually on your own when it comes to paying for unauthorized or out-of-network care.
 At best, you'll have to pay for more of that care than you would if you got it through an in-network provider.

-Why might you choose an HMO over one of the plans highlighted below?
-One reason is their out-of-pocket costs tend to be pretty low as long as you don't venture outside your plan's network for care.
+So, why choose an HMO over a PPO, POS or EPO?
+One reason is that the out-of-pocket costs tied to HMOs tend to be pretty low as long as you don't venture outside your plan's network for care.

-The main thing you'll be responsible for is a monthly premium.
-Besides that, you'll likely only have to pay a small copayment or co-insurance when you go to see your physician or otherwise seek medical assistance.
+The main cost you'll be responsible for with an HMO is a monthly premium.
+Besides that and a deductible, you'll likely only have to pay a small copayment or coinsurance when you see your physician or otherwise seek medical assistance.

-If you’re looking for health insurance that offers a bit more freedom, consider a PPO plan.
+If you’re looking for a health insurance plan that offers a bit more freedom than an HMO, consider a PPO.

 Like HMOs, PPOs push you to use care providers who are part of their network.
 Unlike HMOs, however, PPOs are far more flexible about allowing you to receive out-of-network care.

-For example, your insurer might reimburse you for 80 percent of in-network costs but just 60 percent of out-of-network ones if you have a PPO plan.
+For example, your insurer might reimburse you for 80% of in-network costs but only 60% of out-of-network costs if you have a PPO plan.

-Another reason to consider a PPO plan over an HMO (if you're given the choice): PPOs rarely require referrals.
+Another reason to consider a PPO plan over an HMO (if you have the choice): PPOs rarely require referrals.
 And that's true whether you stay within your plan's network or go outside it.

 Combine the components that make up the HMO and PPO plans explained above and you've basically got a POS plan.

 Think of EPOs as even more restrictive HMOs.
-If you want your plan to cover health or medical services or treatments, you have to go to an in-network doctor, specialist, lab, or hospital.
+If you want your EPO plan to cover health or medical treatments or services, you have to go to an in-network doctor, specialist, lab or hospital.